T2minator/mbp-tails/README.md

 - Examine what changes are made inside filesystem.squashfs and minimise them as much as humanly possible.
 - Current method: it's a bit hacky how I have the `initrd.img` and `vmlinuz` replacement method (by hooking into the current Live Tails' live system). `/usr/sbin/update-initramfs` in the chroot indicates possible ways to make it more elegant.
 But it's complicated in how many mounts I have from live system dirs, so for now, keep it 'hacky' because it 'just works'.
 - Current method: Check official Debian Live and Tails docs/build scripts for the ideal squashfs compression parameters, if different.
-- Eventually, change method to build Tails ISO from scratch using officlal instructions (but including the necessary kernel and driver modifications and insertions for T2) to produce an ISO.
+- Eventually, change method to build Tails ISO from scratch using official instructions (but including the necessary kernel and driver modifications and insertions for T2) to produce an ISO.
 Potentially make everything automatic script, and and/or release a T2Tails ISO auto-built by the script.

 ## TODO (research)